 The Bachelor of Fine Arts degree is the program of choice for creative individuals who want to explore the possibilities of careers in the fine arts.
-In this four-year program, you will gain an understanding of how creative practice and academic theory complement each other in today’s artistic landscape.
+In this 120-credit program, you will gain an understanding of how creative practice and academic theory complement each other in today’s artistic landscape.

 A BFA will prepare you not only to produce cultural commodities, but also to understand the complex and critical relationships between creative practice, the creative economy, and contemporary culture.

 Why study fine arts at UFV?

 UFV is proud to offer the Fraser Valley’s first Bachelor of Fine Arts degree.
 This four-year program is dynamic and interdisciplinary, offering a Visual Arts major, as well as minors and extended minors in Art History, Creative Writing, Fashion, Graphic and Digital Design, Media & Communications Studies, Theatre, and Visual Arts.

 Students are given the tools for various modes of artistic production through a curriculum that is sensitive to the social and political issues that affect today’s creative marketplace.
 Interactive experiences such as gallery and performance arts tours, lectures by visiting artists and industry professionals, and exhibition and performance opportunities enhance classroom and studio education.

 Well-designed studios, a dynamic faculty, and a dedicated community network of support make all of our Fine Arts departments a highly encouraging place for studying the creative arts.